rexbean/DataStructure-Algorithm/Type/BackTracking.md

 ## <h2 id = "summary">Summary</h2>
 - **Caution!!**
+  - Think about what will the helper do first.
   - Pay attention to the duplicate
   - When using start variable, the loop variable is **i not start**
 - Remove Duplicate